UHHRobotics22-23/MarimbaBot/marimbabot_vision/README.md

 ## Src
 ### [vision_node.py](src/vision_node.py)

 This ROS node is responsible for processing images from a camera source and recognizing notes in the images using a pre-trained model.
-It converts the image data into a textual representation of recognized musical notes and publishes them as ROS messages.
+It converts the image data into a textual LilyPond representation and publishes them as ROS messages.

 ### [visualization_node.py](src/visualization_node.py)